Path to Membership

 When you visit for the first time, visitor information packets are available.
 If you sign our guest register, you may receive our newsletter on a trial basis for several months, either by mail or e-mail.
 When you attend our social hour immediately following services, you will meet other members and learn about opportunities to participate in fellowship events.
 We have regular Visitor Orientation Sessions for visitors, which is a short session following the service which includes a building tour and a question and answer time with the minister or informed leaders of the congregation.

 Once you have been attending regularly, you have become a Friend of TPUUF.

 Friends are people who support our UU principles; attend regularly; and contribute time, talent, and/or financial resources.
 Some people stay in the friend category only a short time before moving on to Member.
 Others, for a variety of reasons, may choose not to become members and stay Friends.

 A Member at TPUUF is someone who has signed the Membership Book to signify a formal commitment to TPUUF and to his/her identity as a Unitarian Universalist.

 A member at TPUUF is defined as someone who attends regularly, contributes time and talents, and makes a “contribution of record” (a signed pledge or signed check given at any time made in the name of an individual or family).
 Members have the right to vote at congregational meetings and receive the UU World magazine.
-Members are registered with the Unitarian Universalist Association, and dues are paid to the UUA and to our district, the Joseph Priestley District for each member.
+Members are registered with the Unitarian Universalist Association.

-For new members, we will schedule a brief ceremony in the worship service, where the new member is formally welcomed by the congregation with great rejoicing!
+For new members, we will schedule a brief ceremony in the worship service, where the new member is formally welcomed to the congregation with great rejoicing!